 - Performance metrics should be monitored on a regular basis to benchmark the average, maximum, and minimum values for a variety of time ranges. to help identify performance degradation.

-- Amazon CloudWatch alarms can be set for particular metric thresholds to be alerted when they are reached or breached
+- CloudWatch alarms can be set for particular metric thresholds to be alerted when they are reached or breached

 - A DB instance has a number of different categories of metrics which includes CPU, memory, disk space, IOPS, db connections and network traffic, and how to determine acceptable values depends on the metric.